Leveraging the Graph Structure of Neural Network Training Dynamics: Acknowledgements

+\textbf{(Q2) NN Performance Prediction - Generalizing to Unseen Architectures.} \textit{Task setup.} To show that our proposed graph representation and signatures are general, we fully train a small set of different NN architectures (and hyperparameters), and predict the performance on unseen NN architectures.
+Two sets of experiments were considered: \textbf{(1)} Train our classifier on the smaller ResNet architectures (ResNet-32 for CIFAR-10, and ResNet-34 for ImageNet), and test the performance of the larger ResNet architectures (ResNet-44 for CIFAR-10, and ResNet-50 for ImageNet); \textbf{(2)} Train our classifier on the combination of old architectures (VGG, AlexNet and LeNet) to predict the accuracy of a newer architecture (ResNet).

+\textit{Results.} In Figs.~\ref{tr-res32-res44} and \ref{tr-res34-res50} (exp.
+1), we observe that our proposed framework is able to accurately predict the performance level of the previously unseen, large ResNet architectures.
+Our results show that the proposed temporal signatures can be used in a generalized scenario to predict the accuracy level of the same architecture with different numbers of layers (on the same dataset).
+This generalization from small to bigger architectures is important since it is faster to train the smaller architectures.
+In Fig. \ref{tl-all-res32} (exp.
+2), we see that our proposed method also successfully predicts the performance level of a new architecture (i.e. ResNet) when the training set is a combination of older architectures (LeNet, VGG, AlexNet).

+\textbf{(Q3) Time efficiency and early stopping.} Figure~\ref{fig:lenet-time} depicts the total average runtime of NN training for early stopping of each architecture (green bars) in comparison to the average runtime of graph generation, degree calculation and eigenvector centrality calculation for the number of epochs needed for that architecture to achieve the highest accuracy in classification task.
+For all the architectures, our proposed rolled graph representation (in blue) can achieve a high-accuracy prediction much faster than the early stopping approach of NN training.
+But for the baseline unrolled representation (in red), this is only true for LeNet.
+As the size of NN increases, the unrolled graph generation gets slower and the corresponding graph-based approach is slower than early stopping.

-In this work, we investigated the early training dynamics of NNs from a time-evolving graph perspective.
-We proposed a new graph representation to efficiently convert convolutional layers into compact and intuitive graph structures.
-Then, we showed that a simple, temporal graph signature based on summary statistics of the degree or eigenvector centrality distributions over \textit{only a few epochs} can be used as a strong predictor variable to estimate the accuracy of NNs in downstream tasks (e.g., image classification).
-Our proposed (rolled) graph generation approach, which is efficient and scalable, can be used in interpretability-related tasks, beyond accuracy prediction, in order to tackle other research questions.
-Moreover, exploring the role of our proposed framework for early stopping is a promising future direction.
+We investigated the early training dynamics of NNs from a time-evolving graph perspective.
+To the best of our knowledge, we are the first to model the NN training dynamics and structure as a temporal graph.
+We coupled this representation with a new, compact graph model for convolutional layers.
+Then, we showed that a simple, temporal graph signature based on summary statistics of the degree or eigenvector centrality distributions over \textit{only a few epochs} can be used as a strong predictor variable to estimate the accuracy of NNs in downstream tasks.
+Exploring the role of our efficient proposed framework for early stopping is a promising future direction.